jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 Pick any process running at NT AUTHORITY/SYSTEM and write down the code.
 DO NOT USE THE CODE I USE, THEY COULD BE DIFFERENT ON YOUR MACHINE
 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20172901.png)

-I am going to go with ""

 Now we need to migrate to that process

 THIS WILL TAKE MULTIPLE ATTEMPS.
 It could kill meterpreter, so start up another meterpreter session if so and keep going at it.
-(It killed meterpreter 4 times for me before I got it)
+Utilize different codes until you have a successful migration.

 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20174453.png)